papermashea/smi/_posts/2022-12-01-design-trends.md

 root: /work/
 permalink: /research/design-trends/
 ---
 The Adobe Stock Creative Trends explore visual patterns and marketplace demand for buyers and creators of digital content.
-The Adobe Stock Content team has collaborated with Creative Cloud, Behance, and external research groups to develop these trends for years.
+The Adobe Stock Content team has collaborated with Creative Cloud, Behance, and external research groups to develop these trends annually.

 <div class="materials center">
 	<a href="https://blog.adobe.com/en/publish/2020/01/20/4-design-trends-that-will-define-2020" target="_blank" class="post-resource" id="sources">2020</a>